Mets top Yanks 6-3 in Subway Series matchup of leaders

 AP Baseball Writer

-NEW YORK (AP) — Eduardo Escobar hit a tiebreaking, two-run homer that capped a four-run, first-inning rally, and the New York Mets beat the Yankees 6-3 Tuesday night in a rare Subway Series matchup of first-place teams.
+Most of Citi Field was dancing by the time Edwin Díaz struck out Gleyber Torres with two on, ending the Mets’ 6-3 win over the Yankees in Tuesday night’s rare Subway Series matchup of first-place teams.

+“It was honestly like a World Series home run,” Escobar said through a translator.
+“I’ve never played in an environment like that.”

-Aaron Judge and Anthony Rizzo quieted many of the 42,364 fans at Citi Field in the first inning with opposite-field home runs on consecutive pitches from Taijuan Walker (8-2).
+Aaron Judge and Anthony Rizzo quieted many of the 42,364 fans with opposite-field home runs on consecutive first-inning pitches from Taijuan Walker (8-2).

-The Mets, who won four of six games against the Yankees last year, held on for a victory before just their third home sellout this year, what they hoped is a World Series rehearsal.
+The Mets held on for a victory before just their third home sellout this year, what they hoped is a World Series rehearsal.
 Both teams had been in first place when they met in only one previous season, a three-game series from April 24-26, 2015, according to the Elias Sports Bureau.

-“If we’re playing against each other in November, that would be awesome,” Alonso said.
+“If we’re playing against each other in November, that would be awesome,” Alonso said before the game.
 “If that happens, the city will just be on fire.”

 Two of baseball’s big boppers went head to head.
 Judge’s major league-high 38th home run gave him 82 RBIs, tying for the big league lead.
 Alonso surged back ahead with his 83rd in the bottom half and went 3 for 3 with a walk.